maznicky/AR2HUB/README.md

 That's fixed - it now picks the nearest handful a few times a second and draws only those - but Ground Items is still the heaviest thing in the script.

+**Long flights make the game load slower.** Crossing the map faster than Roblox streams it leaves the loading permanently behind: buildings, trees and sound effects start appearing late, and it gets worse the longer the session runs rather than recovering.
+It's also why arriving somewhere too fast drops you through the ground.
+Rejoining resets it.
+This isn't a bug I can fix - anything that moves you faster than the game streams will do it - so shorter hops with a few seconds on the ground between them are the only real mitigation.

 ### Things I'll improve
 Event spawns, too much are unknown
 Melee dash requires skill, it isn't perfect but there's room for improvement